GabrielleLingan/Bistro-Steak-1920/README.md

 # Bistro Steak 1920
- This is my ongoing project in web development as an intern in Creative Bananas
+ This is one of my work in web development as an intern in Creative Bananas